ahMudasir/Netwon-School/README.md

 3. git branch
 4. git push origin (branch name)

-So u want to pull code from Git hub use the command
+If u want to pull code from Git hub to VS editor
+Use the following command
 1. git pull origin (branch name)